Day One: Opening Addresses

 “The Revival of a Dual Ordination for Korean Buddhism in the Modern Period”

-During the Japanese occupation of Korea (1910-1945 CE), Korean Dharmagupta bhikshunis were ordained by the single sangha method.
-Dual sangha ordination was revived in 1982, conducted by these bhikshunis together with Korean Dharmagupta bhikshus.
+During the Japanese occupation of Korea (1910-1945 CE), Korean Dharmaguptaka bhikshunis were ordained by the single sangha method.
+Dual sangha ordination was revived in 1982, conducted by these bhikshunis together with Korean Dharmaguptaka bhikshus.
 The 189 candidates were all shramerikas and they received shikshamana and bhikshuni ordinations within the period of one week.
 In 1996, the shikshamana ordination was revived in the Chogye (Jogye) Order, although the instruction in Vinaya was given by bhikshu preceptors.
 In 2007, bhikshunis became sufficiently learned in Vinaya to be able to act as preceptors.

 Session Three, Day One: History of the Bhikshuni Order